 You can check for this in Google Search Console.
 Click on a particular search query and then select the Pages radio button.
 This will show you all the pages on your website being returned for that query.

 You will need to choose which page is the correct one and de-optimise the others.
 If it’s really serious then it may require the content being completely rewritten with the focus changed so it’s not competing.
-The old URL may also need to redirected to the actual page that should be the correct result.
+The old URL may also need to redirect to the actual page that should be the correct result.

 - Some SEO tools to help you